 The house at the gate is in a bad state.
 The termites have climbed in there and have eaten most of the skirting.
 Now that those are almost finished they have started eating the kitchen cupboards.
 A few have actually come off the walls!
 But it is a beautiful house and I think we will be extremely happy there once it has been renovated.
 We have been waiting for 3 months, but nothing has happened to the house so far, which had been frustrating, to say the least, but we try to make to most of it, so we all drove together on Monday and we get to spend some time in Berg en Dal, which feels a bit like a mini vacation in our own backyard!

 It was a long drive down.
-About 240 kilometres, so we didn’t stop for much.
-We saw a lone lioness on the other side of the Olifants River where the road hugs the banks for a kilometre or two and the hippos a bit further up were sunning themselves on a big stretch of sand that got left there after the floods of 2013.
+About 240 kilometers, so we didn’t stop for much.
+We saw a lone lioness on the other side of the Olifants River where the road hugs the banks for a kilometer or two.
+A bit further up, hippos were sunning themselves on a big stretch of sand that got left there after the floods of 2013.
 It looks like Miami Beach!
 Those hippos must also feel like they are on holiday!

-Alex had us in stitches when we drove past a few giraffe.
-His flavour of the month movie at the moment is Madagascar and when we stopped next to this big giraffe, he just pointed at it and said “Melman!”
+Alex had us in stitches when we drove past a few giraffes.
+His favorite movie at the moment is Madagascar.
+When we stopped next to this big giraffe, he just pointed at it and said “Melman!”
 Clever boy!

-So this morning was the first morning we did not have to pack up and rush anywhere, so I took the boys for a bit of a drive.
+This morning was the first morning we did not have to pack up and rush anywhere.
+So I took the boys for a bit of a drive.
 We left shortly after seven.
 It was such a stunning winter morning.
-Nice and crisp cool air, stunning blue skies, the grasses all tawny coloured and dry, the leaves changing colour now that winter is here.
+Nice and crisp cool air, stunning blue skies, the grasses all tawny colored and dry, the leaves changing color now that winter is here.
 And then there are the koppies and the hills surrounding the camp.
 It is so beautiful down here!

 The next time we go on a trip like this, I definitely need to bring my good camera with my big lens, because trying to take a picture with my phone was just impossible.